TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

    Description
          **User > Task Center**

-         In TYPO3 4.5 and newer the Task Center can be configured as follows:
+         The Task Center can be configured as follows:

          The Task Center does not provide a selector box function menu holding the different tasks.
 But behind the scenes it uses the same